MihaelaBaksic/rumour-veracity/README.md

 * exclamation mark present
 * count of standard negative connotation words (word set to be defined)
 * count of standard positive connotation words (word set to be defined)
-* similarity to the source post
+* similarity to the source post (cosine)
 * capitalization

-#### Evaluation method: official competition evaluation metric, microaveraged accuracy, statistical significance testing, comparison to baseline and previously submitted work
+#### Evaluation method: model selectionofficial competition evaluation metric, microaveraged accuracy, statistical significance testing, comparison to baseline and previously submitted work

 Possible problems:
 * Distribution of classes is skewed towards comments \
 Possible solutions:
 * First classify posts to comments and non-comments, then do the SDQ classification on non-comments, as suggested in previous works

+Possible models: multiclass SVM, multinomial logistic regression Choosing a best performing model vs. majority voting

 ## Subtask B